 We process Fall course enrollments at the beginning of the school year, or between mid August and early September.
 Spring course enrollments are processed in November/December, before students leave for Christmas break.
 Yearlong classes are always enrolled as spring semester credit bearing classes.
 See the list below for your school to determine when your enrollment occurs.
 We do allow a few late enrollments for extenuating circumstances but must officially meet MSU Bozeman's Admission's Office application deadline which is the 5th class day of each semester on the university academic calendar.
 Contact the dual enrollment coordinator if you want to opt in for dual credit.

-Effective fall 2018, the Montana University System's One-Two-Free initiative will waive tuition for up to six credits - typically, two courses - of dual enrollment.
+Effective fall 2018 under a two year pilot, the Montana University System's One-Two-Free initiative will waive tuition for up to six credits - typically, two courses - of dual enrollment.
 Students who plan to earn additional credit beyond this allowance still pay only half of the Gallatin College tuition rate, with no university fees.
 Specifically, this amounts to just under $55 per credit, or about $165 for a three credit class.

 Below are the current lists of courses taught in the high school for college credit through Gallatin College MSU.
 We are constantly working with our high school partners to add new courses and schools.

-Motivated junior and seniors in high school can take college classes at Gallatin College MSU, when space is available in a class and if the student meets the course pre-requisites, and take advantage of the same half price tuition rate.
+Motivated junior and seniors in high school can take 100 or 200 level college classes at Gallatin College MSU and still take advantage of the significantly discounted or free tuition rate.
+Note: On campus, Early College course enrollment is offered only when space is available in sections after continuing and degree seeking Gallatin College/MSU students have completed priority registration and if applicable course pre-requisites are met.
 Check out the course catalog for Gallatin College and select the appropriate semester and subject area.
 If you find a course you are interested in, contact our dual enrollment coordinator.